 Children’s physical, social-emotional, cognitive and creative development is not only supported by play, it is developed through play.

 Why Choose KOMPAN?
 KOMPAN’s mission of creating truly inclusive, universal playgrounds has been part of our journey since the 1980s, and ADA playgrounds since the 1990s.
 We have more than 50 years of experience designing play solutions for all, including children with disabilities.
 Over the past years, the KOMPAN Play Institute has intensified its observation studies and revisited the core insights of universal play.

 Research on inclusive playgrounds

-Please fill in your contact details and we will get back to you as soon as possible.
+Please fill in your contact details to download the checklist.
+If you have any other questions, please write them in the message field, and we will get back to you as soon as possible.